PBA-Dev/PGRechner0.5---Copy/README.md

 - Dependencies such as `gunicorn` and `psycopg2-binary` are installed from `requirements.txt`.
 - Database files persist in the named `pgrechner_db_data_test` volume between container restarts.
 - The production VPS is reachable at `194.5.159.108` .
 Open [http://opbrechner.optimum-pflegeberatung.de](http://opbrechner.optimum-pflegeberatung.de) to access the application.
+- The Flask entry point is `app.py`.
+The previously included `app_temp.py` backup has been removed.

 ## Data files